mohitdarji-14/mohitdarji-14/README.md

 🤔 I’m looking for help with improving my coding skills.

-🔥 I'm also make a beginner portfolio-site.
+🔥 I'm also make a beginner friendly portfolio-site.

 💬 Ask me about HTML, basic JavaScript, and C programming.